The Maxwell Institute runs four series of distinguished annual lectures

 The purpose of the lecture is to revisit historical steps taken to master these objects, explore their remarkable geometric content and present some mathematical problems on which they shed light.

 The Finney Lecture is an annual lecture to commemorate Professor David Finney (1917-2018).
 The lecture aims to highlight exceptional research in the field of applied statistics.

-The 5th David Finney Lecture will be given online by Professor Kerrie Mengersen in March 2021.
-More details to be announced soon.
+The 5th David Finney Lecture was given online by Professor Kerrie Mengersen on 18 March 2021.

 Professor Kerrie Mengersen is a Distinguished Professor in Statistics at the Queensland University of Technology in Brisbane, Australia.
 She is the Deputy Director of the Australian Research Council Centre of Excellence in Mathematical Frontiers and the Director of the QUT Centre for Data Science.
 Kerrie is also an elected Fellow of the Australian Academy of Science and the Australian Academy of Social Sciences, and a member of the Statistical Society of Australia and the IMS, ASA, RSS, ISBA and ISI.
 Her research interests are in mathematical statistics and its application to substantive challenges in health, environment and industry, with particular focus on Bayesian methods.

 The Fitch Lecture is an annual lecture to commemorate Davey Fitch (1978-2019).
-It aims to highlight the impact of mathematics.
+It aims to highlight the impact of Mathematical Sciences.

 The Whittaker Lecture is an annual lecture to commemorate Sir Edmund Whittaker (1873-1956), delivered by a distinguished mathematician.

 The first Whittaker lecture was given by Professor Yuri Tschinkel on 19 November 2020.